Why software scalability is so important for investors

 Several factors can impact the scalability of software.
 These include:

-• Architecture: the software's architecture should be designed in a way that allows it to scale efficiently.
+The software's architecture should be designed in a way that allows it to scale efficiently.
 The architecture should be modular, with components that can be added or removed as needed.

-• Database: the database is a critical component of software scalability.
+The database is a critical component of software scalability.
 It should be designed to handle large amounts of data and be scalable as the business grows.

-• Source Code: the code should be written in a way that allows it to be easily modified and scaled.
+The code should be written in a way that allows it to be easily modified and scaled.
 It should be modular rather than monolithic and designed to handle increased demand.

-• Infrastructure: the infrastructure supporting the software should be scalable.
+The infrastructure supporting the software should be scalable.
 This includes the hardware, network, and other components needed to support the software.

-• Architecture and design: a software application with a modular architecture and a clear separation of concerns is generally more scalable than a monolithic application with a tightly coupled design.
+A software application with a modular architecture and a clear separation of concerns is generally more scalable than a monolithic application with a tightly coupled design.
 Look for software applications that are designed to handle horizontal scaling, which involves adding more instances of the application rather than increasing the resources of a single instance.

-• Performance testing: it is important to evaluate how well the software application performs under stress and load.
+It is important to evaluate how well the software application performs under stress and load.
 This can be done through performance testing, which involves simulating the expected usage of the application and measuring its response time.
 Some Technology Due Diligences may offer performance testing as an option to the process.

-• Monitoring and alerting: it’s important to have visibility into the performance and health of the software application in real-time.
+It’s important to have visibility into the performance and health of the software application in real-time.
 Look for software applications that have monitoring and alerting systems in place, which can detect performance issues, errors, or crashes and notify the relevant parties.
 This can help identify scalability issues before they affect the users or the business.

-• Development practices: the development practices used to build and maintain the software application are also fundamental in building scalable, resilient software.
+The development practices used to build and maintain the software application are also fundamental in building scalable, resilient software.
 A Technology Due Diligence can use code scanning to identify whether the coding culture is healthy.
 For instance, a scan of the Git History can reveal whether best coding practices such as continuous integration and deployment (CICD), automated testing, and code reviews are in place.
 These practices can ensure that the software application is scalable, maintainable, and extensible.

 Conclusion

-In conclusion, software scalability is a crucial factor for investors when conducting Technology Due Diligence.
+In conclusion, software scalability is a crucial factor for investors when conducting Software Due Diligence.
 It gives them the confidence that the software can manage increased demand and grow with the business.
 Moreover, it is a more cost-effective solution in the long run, maximising the return on investment.

 Investors understand that in the current digital age, the ability of a software solution to grow and adapt is paramount.
 Hence, software scalability plays a crucial role in their investment decisions.
 As a tech company, investing in scalable software isn't just about better performance; it's also about attracting investors and securing your business's future growth.